dzonerzy/gocrawl/README.md

     	A list of HTTP status considered as 'page found' ie: 200,302,304,401 -concurrency int
-    	Specify the concurrency connection at a time, a number between 10 and 900 (default 50) -depth int
+    	Specify the concurrency connection at a time, a number between 10 and 900 (default 50) -cookie value
+    	A list of Cookie used by application, format: name=value -depth int
     	Specify the maximum recursion depth (default 5) -proxy string